apify/apify-docs/sources/platform/actors/development/actor_definition/source_code/example_setup.md

     "name": "getting-started-node",
     "version": "0.0.1",
     "type": "module",
-    "description": "This is an example of an Apify actor.", "dependencies": {
+    "description": "This is an example of an Apify Actor.", "dependencies": {
         "apify": "^3.0.0"
     },
     "devDependencies": {},
     "scripts": {
         "start": "node src/main.js",
-        "test": "echo \"Error: oops, the actor has no tests yet, sad!\" && exit 1" },
+        "test": "echo \"Error: oops, the Actor has no tests yet, sad!\" && exit 1" },
-    "author": "It's not you it's me",
+    "author": "It's not you; it's me",
     "license": "ISC"
 }
 ```

-So once the actor starts, the `src/main.js` gets executed.
+So once the Actor starts, the `src/main.js` gets executed.